hsenot/takingactions/README.md

-Taking Action(s)
+Temporary Agency
 ================

-A collaborative platform website for the art project 'Taking Action(s)'
+A website for the art project 'Temporary Agency'